Reachability Switching Games: Further work

 \section{Further work}

 Many interesting open problems remain.
-For the zero-player case, there is an extremely large gap between the upper bounds of \NPcapcoNP and \PLS and the easy lower bound of \NL that we showed here.
-We conjecture that the problem is in fact P-complete, but despite much effort, we were unable to improve upon the upper or lower bounds.
+For the zero-player case in the \emph{explicit} case, there is an extremely large gap between the upper bounds of \NPcapcoNP and \PLS and the easy lower bound of \NL that we showed here.
+We conjecture that the problem is in fact \P-complete, but despite much effort, we were unable to improve upon the upper or lower bounds.

 For the one-player case we have shown tight bounds.
 For the two-player case we have shown a lower bound of \PSPACE and an upper bounds of \EXPTIME.
-We conjecture that the lower bound can be strengthened, since we did not make strong use of the memory requirements that we identified in Sect.~\ref{sec:memory}.
+We conjecture that the lower bound can be strengthened, since we did not make strong use of the memory requirements that we identified in \Cref{sec:memory}.

 Finally, here we studied the problem of reachability, which is one of the simplest model checking tasks.
 What is the complexity of model checking more complex specifications?